NiceneNerd/BCML/docs/trouble.md

 the Start Menu.
 On Windows, point it to `bcml.exe` in the Scripts folder where you installed Python.

-#### Why won't BCML accept my folders?
+#### How do I get an unpacked game dump to use with BCML?

+Follow the instructions from [this tutorial](https://zeldamods.org/wiki/Help:Dumping_games).

+#### How do I setup my game folders in BCML?

 Here are the rules for the folders you need to set in BCML.

-(Note that if you use Cemu, BCML should automatically find your game folders when you select the Cemu folder.
+(*Note*: If you use Cemu, BCML should automatically find your game folders when you select the Cemu folder.
 If it doesn't, you can find them by right-clicking the game in Cemu and clicking the buttons to open the game, update, and DLC folders.
 These will _not_ be the exact folders you need but will be very close to them; read on to find out